razroo/tyson/README.md

 ![tyson](tyson-twitter.png)

 ## Benefits
-Re-use Typescript interfaces for JSON schemas.
+1. Re-use Typescript interfaces for JSON schemas.
+2. Allows comments in JSON
+3. no need for key value to be a string
+4. Can use variables for JSON

 ## Here's what I have in mind